-Firstly, it is worth knowing what long exposure photography is.
-It refers to a technique used to create images that portray some kind of motion of specific elements within the frame.
-This could be trees swaying in the wind, movement of clouds across the sky or rolling waves.
-A long exposure is “an exposure of a timed duration that is achieved when the shutter is open for several seconds at time”.
+It refers to a technique used to create images that portray motion within the frame.
+Therefore a long exposure is “an exposure of a timed duration that is achieved when the shutter is open for several seconds at time”.

-The way long exposure photography works, is by having your camera shutter open for an extended period of time.
-So that it allows the movement of a subject to be captured whilst any static elements remain fixed.
+The way long exposure photography works is by having your camera shutter open for an extended period of time.
+So that it allows the movement of a moving subject to be captured while the static elements in the rest of the scene remain fixed.

 If you want to try your hand at taking photos with long exposures, you will need to invest in some basic kit.
 Essentially you will need a tripod and a filter.

-A tripod is required in order to keep the camera mounted and still during the exposure and a filter is required to reduce the amount of light entering the camera.
-A filter can either be attached to the front of the camera lens directly or held in place using a filter holder.
+A tripod is required to keep the camera mounted and still during the exposure, and a filter is required to reduce the amount of light entering the camera.
+A filter can either be attached to the front of the camera lens directly (screw-in) or held in place using a filter holder (mounted).

-In terms of filters, neutral density (ND) filters are the best option to capture long exposures.
+In terms of filters, neutral density (ND) filters are the best option to capture long exposures, as they restrict the amount of light entering the camera.
+Therefore allowing the conditions for long exposure photography even in bright conditions.
 These can vary in strength from 3-stop to 10-stop (the strongest) where the latter reduces the amount of light entering the camera by 10 stops of light.

 There are several things worth considering when undertaking long exposure photography.

 - Basic set up